Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 For literature collection, we will use Zotero, and for annotations, we will use Hypothes.is.

-Lit. rev. -> assessment model and toolset -> assessments -> data repository -> dashboard
+Lit. rev. -> assessment model and toolset -> assessments -> data repository -> web services (dashboard, APIs)